psysrc/blip/README.md

 ## Name history

-The DSL is syntactically inspired by BNF (Backus-Naur Form) but is functionally different.
+Blip is syntactically inspired by BNF (Backus-Naur Form) but is functionally different.
-This is where BLiP originally derived its name: BNF Lite Parser.
+This is where Blip originally derived its name: **B**NF **Li**te **P**arser.
-Because the BLiP DSL grammar is functionally different from BNF, however, this acronym is a misnomer.
+Because Blip behaves differently from BNF, however, this acronym is a misnomer.
-Therefore, officially, BLiP is a standalone name and is not an acronym.
+Therefore, officially, Blip is a standalone name and is not an acronym.